-This course covers principles of pharmaceutical self-care and the systematic approach for assisting patients who seek self-care products for treatment and management of overweight and obesity issues, tobacco cessation, insomnia, drowsiness, and fatigue; as well as dermatologic disorders.
-Additional topics such as home testing and monitoring devices, adult urinary incontinence/supplies, and ostomy care/supplies will be covered along with the continuation of gastrointestinal disorders.
-Student Pharmacists will learn principles to assist, educate, and empower patients to take responsibility for, and control of, their health.
+As the final course in the Pharmaceutical Self-Care and Patient Advocacy series, this course continues to cover principles of pharmaceutical self-care and the systematic approach for assisting patients who seek self-care products for the treatment and management of various self-treatable conditions.
+Students will learn to assist, educate, and empower patients to take responsibility for, and control of, their own health.
+Building on content from previous courses in the series, students will expand their knowledge in pharmaceutical self-care products and develop robust patient education skills.
 The body systems covered will integrate prior knowledge gained from the Foundations of Human Body and Disease, Patient Assessment Lab, and Pharmaceutical Self-Care and Patient Advocacy I & II courses.